You need an overview in order to prioritize

 This visualization has already saved project time & project budget for a large number of projects.
 Below are three practical case situations in projects where this visualization has helped to solve the problem.

-- Case 1 - A project was started up and the consultants of the suppliers were creating deliverables, only half the project it was found out that deliverables would not fit together.
+- Case 1 - A project was started up, and the consultants of the suppliers were creating deliverables.
+Only half the project, it was found out that deliverables would not fit together.
 We then made the project landscape map and showed that a solution architecture blueprint was missing, and three conflicting standards were used.
 Based on this visualization, the decision was made to create a solution architecture blueprint, select the correct standards, and recreate some deliverables using only the correct standards.
 The project could be finished before time as a success, saving time and money.

 - Case 2 - A project was already running for 7 years.
 The business processes in the organization were analyzed and redesigned to have the solution realized in the project be used optimally during work.
 Only it was found that functionality in the solution was missing.
 No deliverables were defined for this functionality, and there was no budget or time to create the functionality.

 At that moment, the Project Landscape Map was designed for us, and it showed that the original business case was no longer a valid financial business case because I was not linked to any of the business goals.
 The project took too long (more than 9 months) to execute, outdating the current solution concept by years.
 The project manager advised the owner client to stop the project.
-The owner client ordered creating a new valid business case using the project time and budget.
+The owner client ordered the creation of a new valid business case using the project time and budget.

 - Case 3 - A program consisting of 5 projects was already running for three years.
 The project was running out of time but not out of budget.
 So, more and more consultants were hired to create the planned deliverables to deliver the project on time.
 However, on every deliverable created, the projects defined two or three new unplanned deliverables, so the time necessary to round the project increased weekly.